Marketers and an abundance of black swans

 Good points, ChatGPT, thanks.
 (In fairness to human copywriters everywhere, we should note that, if ChatGPT doesn’t have access to expert knowledge on a topic, it can simply make stuff up that sounds good but is just plain wrong.)

-Words aren’t the only domain under threa tfrom Artificial Intelligence.
+Words aren’t the only domain under threat from artificial intelligence (AI).
 AI art took a dramatic leap forward in 2022, with the likes of MidJourney, the AI software which can create images from just a few words.
 (The image above was generated by MidJourney in response to the phrase "a flock of black swans, seen in profile in the middle distance, sailing serenely on a lake").

-If you're becoming increasingly aware of, and rightfully concerned about, the marketing challenges in the year ahead, perhaps we should talk.
+If you're becoming increasingly aware of, and rightfully concerned about your marketing challenges going forward, perhaps we should talk.

 At Good Gravy, we're a team of seasoned marketing professionals who exemplify the EEAT (Experience, Expertise, Authoritativeness and Trustworthiness) that Google takes into account when ranking search results.